erodrigufer/foodTinder/README.md

 To see all the available products, send a `GET` request to `/v1/product`

 * The functionality to retrieve the aggregated score of a product accross all sessions was not implemented due to a time constraint.

+* Also, due to a time constraint, when casting a vote for a product, the system does not update any previous votes of a session for a given product.
+It just stores the new vote in a new row of the `votes` table.

 All rights reserved.
 Eduardo Rodriguez (c) 2023